Gerardbulky/nilssonsstadtjanst/README.md

 - I will git add those changes to my repository. "git add ."
 - I will then commit the file with a final commit message. using "git commit -m "final commit message"
 - I will then push my file to the github using. "git push"
+- The code can be run locally using "python3 -m http.server"
+# **Credit**
+## **Content**
+- I owe a big thank you to all those who contributed in one way or another during this project.
+- Some ideas where obtained,like the rule of thirds from some materials at code institude.
+- The idea of using the sweetalert obtained from [link](https://www.youtube.com/watch?v=GC-9Bn7_eXs).
+- The idea of pop up when hovering over the google markers were obtained from [link](https://www.youtube.com/watch?v=Zxf1mnP5zcw&list=LLdR7i1DWa2mvrstuxruyJVw&index=13&t=900s).
+## **Media**
+- Some of the photos used where obtained from Can Stock Photo.
+## **Acknowledgements**
+- I recieved inspiration from myself because i work as a cleaner in a cleaning company.
+Just wanted to experiment what is like building a cleaning company.